SQream/sqream_docs/data_ingestion/sqloader_as_a_service.rst

 SQLoader Request Parameters
 ---------------------------

-Mandatory flags must be configured using HTTP flags or in the ``properties`` file.
+Mandatory flags must be configured using HTTP flags or the ``properties`` file.

 .. list-table::
    :widths: auto